bao-huynh-ostv/titan-python-roadmap/minh-docs/oop/class.md

 Inheritance is the process by which one class takes on the attributes and methods of another.
 Newly formed classes are called **child classes**, and the classes that child classes are derived from are called **parent classes**.

 You may have inherited your hair color from your mother.
 It’s an attribute you were born with.
 Let’s say you decide to color your hair purple.
-Assuming your mother doesn’t have purple hair, you’ve just **overridden** the hair color attribute that you inherited from your mom.
+Assuming your mother doesn’t have purple hair, you’ve just **overridden (Polymorphism)** the hair color attribute that you inherited from your mom.

 You also inherit, in a sense, your language from your parents.
 If your parents speak English, then you’ll also speak English.
 Now imagine you decide to learn a second language, like German.
 In this case you’ve **extended** your attributes because you’ve added an attribute that your **parents don’t have**.